Pricing Book a Demo

 In this latest update, the OEHHA indicated the short-form warning may only be allowed on small products in the future.
 The former ruling allowed for equal use of either the long- or short-form warnings on all products, up to the discretion of the company.

-Learn more about how the Assent Compliance Platform can help you collect substance data for compliance with Proposition 65.
+Learn more about how the Assent Sustainability Platform can help you collect substance data for compliance with Proposition 65.

 The OEHHA currently allows the use of either warning label on any product.
 Although the OEHHA guidance does not show a change to the guideline that companies can either use the long or short-form version of the Proposition 65 warning label, it has stated that continued allowance for the truncated warning may be reviewed or changed in the coming months.